AndrewJBateman/angular-movie-database/README.md

 ## :floppy_disk: Setup

 * Install dependencies using `npm i` then run `ng serve` for a dev server.
+No API key required.
-Navigate to `http://localhost:4200/`.
+* Navigate to `http://localhost:4200/`.
 The app does automatically reload if you change any of the source files.
 * Open a second terminal and run `npm run api` for a local json server.
 Navigate to `http://localhost:3000/`.
 The json file will update if a movie is added from the front-end 'add movie' page.

 ## :computer: Code Examples